 Susan cried to Marnie in awe and in joy that they FINALLY got through to Ryan — their unique multi-sensory approach actually worked!
 They began making more of their “video presents” all summer long.
 Ryan learned to write these letters as fast as they could make them.
 After the summer, Ryan started Kindergarten with one less thing to be frustrated about.

 Susan Ellis also graduated from the University of Florida in 1991 with a B.S. in Accounting.
 She was employed for more than ten years with large, multi-national corporations such as Monsanto/Solutia and PriceWaterhouse Coopers.
 She developed an extensive business background assuming various roles in Accounting, Customer Service, Sales, Operations Planning, Global Computer/Systems Integration, and Business Consulting.
 When her first son, Ryan, was two years old, Susan took early retirement to enter “stay-at-home mom” status to help her son with his delays and focus on many therapies that have thankfully helped him considerably.

-Susan has been happily married for over 25 years, and the proud mother of two children with Autism.
+Susan has been happily married for over 25 years, and the proud mother of now two young adult sons living with Autism.
 Susan contributes her broad range of business skills to The TV Teacher handwriting curriculum behind the camera as the Producer and Director as well as managing the operations for the company.
 Susan has been on various TV and radio stations giving interviews about her personal experiences with Autism.
 She is also a national presenter on the power of video modeling and visual strategies.
 For more information, please contact email@example.com